 The department has issued a ruling on filing a joint tax return with your part-year resident or nonresident spouse.
 This ruling is ITR 95-2.
-To see this ruling, visit our web site at www.azdor.gov and click on Legal Research and then click on Rulings.

 Line 5 (Box) - Head of Household Return

 If you are filing as a head of household, check box 5.
 You may file as head of household on your Arizona return, only if one of the following applies.